If you’re only going to take one supplement to support your workouts, there’s a strong argument to be made for creatine monohydrate.

 There’s also a lot of bad information floating around the internet about creatine.
 You may even come across some websites that refer to it as a steroid.
 While it is a powerful workout aid, it isn’t a steroid and doesn’t cause the same side-effects as anabolic steroids.

 We’re going to set the record straight and tell you exactly what makes creatine a potent ergonomic aid and how you can take it to maximise its benefits.
-Let’s get started!
+Let’s get started with our creatine UK buying guide!

 - Optimum Nutrition Micronised Creatine Powder